-In view of the characterization of $U$ in Theorem~\ref{thm:E[] is classical}, it is natural to ask whether $U$ can be characterized as the unique viscosity solution to \eqref{PDE X g} when it may fail to be smooth.
+In view of the characterization of $U$ in Theorem~\ref{thm:E[] is classical}, it is natural to ask whether $U$ can be characterized as the unique viscosity solution to \eqref{PDE X g} when $U$ may fail to be smooth.

-To derive the interior viscosity solution property, one usually needs some type of dynamic programming principle.
-In our case, since we have a linear equation, the dynamic programming principle reduces to the strong Markov property, which is inherent in Definition~\ref{defn:stoch sol X}.
-Therefore, it is expected that a local stochastic solution $u$ to \eqref{PDE X g} in $\hat D$ admits the interior viscosity solution property, up to some regularity assumptions.
-Indeed, under the assumption that $\sigma$ is continuous, one may deduce from Definition~\ref{defn:stoch sol X} that $u^*$ (resp. $u_*$) is a viscosity subsolution (resp. supersolution) to
+To derive the interior viscosity solution property, some form of dynamic programming principle is usually needed.
+Since \eqref{PDE X g} is a linear equation, the dynamic programming principle reduces to the strong Markov property, which is inherent in Definition~\ref{defn:stoch sol X}.
+Indeed, under the assumption that $\sigma$ is continuous, one may deduce from Definition~\ref{defn:stoch sol X} that $U^*$ (resp. $U_*$) is a viscosity subsolution (resp. supersolution) to